PyroSamurai/Misc/ujava/README.md

 # ujava
-A library which extends Java so it can mimic having the unsigned bytes
+A library which extends Java so it can mimic having unsigned bytes

 __License__: LGPLv3+